HPI-Information-Systems/ELEX/README.md

 Special attribute keys:
 - `__cover`: base64 String image that is shown in the sidebar
 - `__weight`: determine how big a node relative to all other nodes is.
 The node weights are mapped to a logarithmic scale and the node with the highest weight is always as big as possible whether the weight is 5 or 5000.
 Default weight is `20`.
-- `__size`: determine how big a node (wide an edge) is.
+- `__radius`: determine how big a node is.
 This value is absolute and overwrites the node weight setting.
-A node with a `__size` attribute could be bigger or smaller than a node size calculated with given weight.
+A node with a `__radius` attribute could be bigger or smaller than a node size calculated with given weight.
+- `__width`: determine how big an edge is.
+This value is absolute and overwrites the edge weight setting.
+An edge with a `__width` attribute could be bigger or smaller than an edge size calculated with given weight.
+You should use `width` values from `1` to `4` for good clarity
 - `__color`: node color in hex representation

 Example: